scale-it/algo-builder/README.md

 ## Templates

+In the `Algo-Builder-Templates` [repository](https://github.com/scale-it/algo-builder-templates), several templates can be found to use a base for implementing dApps.

 Using the `algob unbox-template` command, the developers can get a pre-built dApp project containing scripts to deploy assets and smart contracts with react.js interactive frontend.
-The templates heavily use [AlgoSigner](https://github.com/PureStake/algosigner) to securely sign and send transactions to an Algorand Blockchain Network.
+The templates use [AlgoSigner](https://github.com/PureStake/algosigner) to securely sign and send transactions to an Algorand Blockchain Network.

-The detailed description about the templates can be found [here](https://github.com/scale-it/algo-builder-templates).
+Detailed description about the templates can be found [here](https://github.com/scale-it/algo-builder-templates#algo-builder-templates).

 # Contributing